- A retrospective study of 10,000 patients suggests GLP-1 use is associated with a 38% to 50% lower risk of cancer progression to stage IV.

 See Pricing OptionsSafety Observations and Limitations

-- The findings have not yet undergone peer review and full publication
+- The findings are still preliminary and have not yet undergone the formal peer-review process.

 What This May Mean Going Forward